rubenlupi/elemental-maths/main-index.md

 🔹 **Applications & Memory Hooks:**
 - Reliability of systems, game scenarios, genetics.
 - Remember: “Branch multiply, but check independence.”
+- Tip: Label each branch with both the probability and the outcome description to prevent mixing up cases.

 ##### Block 7 – Compound Probability Practice
 🔹 **Definition:** **Compound events** combine multiple simple events; probability found using addition and multiplication rules, considering independence and mutual exclusivity.